Remembering Don Richardson

 After writing and publishing his best-selling book Peace Child in 1974, Don transitioned into a new role with World Team.
 Moving back to the United States, he traveled extensively and regularly spoke at churches and conferences around the globe.
 His book about ministry among the Sawi people sold almost half a million copies and was the Reader’s Digest book of the month selection.
 Today, the book is available in 27 languages.

 In 2004, Carol Joy passed away.
 Seventeen months later, Don married his second wife, Carol Joyce, and they ministered together until his illness surfaced in March 2018.
 Since their marriage, Don authored five more books and continued to speak and advocate for cross-cultural missions around the world.
-He was also actively involved in developing, promoting and supporting the Perspectives on the World Christian Movement course.
+He actively helped develop, promote and support the Perspectives on the World Christian Movement course.
 His life and work continue to impact thousands.
-He went home to be with the Lord December 23, 2018.
-He will be deeply missed at Pioneers and around the world.
+He went home to be with the Lord on December 23, 2018.
+Pioneers, and indeed people around the world, will deeply miss him.

 50 Years after Peace Child